-A unique resource of high temporal resolution pressure observations from the EarthScope USArray Transportable Array (TA) has been selected as a surface pressure observation resource for this work.
-The TA, described further by Tytell et al. (2016), was part of a large National Science Foundation geoscience field campaign and involved over 400 surface-based instrument platforms deployed in a Cartesian-type fashion across a section of the continental United States (CONUS).
+A unique resource of high temporal resolution pressure observations from the EarthScope USArray Transportable Array (TA) is used in this study.
+The TA, described further by Tytell et al. (2016), is part of a National Science Foundation geoscience field campaign and involved over 400 surface-based instrument platforms deployed in a Cartesian-type fashion across a section of the continental United States (CONUS).
 The design and deployment strategy of the TA provided geoscientists with a detailed dataset of the North American continent subsurface (Tytell et al. 2016).
 Atmospheric pressure sensors, reporting at 1 and 40 Hz, were installed in late 2009 while the TA was located over the central CONUS to aid in identifying signals in seismic observations induced by non-seismic phenomena (de Groot-Hedlin et al. 2008; Hedlin et al. 2010; Hedlin et al. 2012; de Groot-Hedlin et al. 2014).
-Figure 1 illustrates the positions of the primary TA deployment from 1 March – 31 August 2011, the period of interest for this research.
-Jacques et al. (2016) provides a larger distribution of TA pressure sensors from 1 Jan 2010 – 22 Jul 2016, including platforms in Alaska and adjacent Canadian provinces.

-Time series analyses on a per station basis were executed for TA data collected between 1 Jan 2010 – 28 Feb 2014 by Jacques et al. (2015) to assess the distribution of mesoscale (10 min - 4 h), subsynoptic (4 - 30 h), and synoptic (30 h - 5 day) pressure fluctuations as a function of geographic location and season.
-The resultant mesoscale analyses indicated a prominent region of mesoscale activity across the central portion of the CONUS during the spring (MAM) and summer (JJA) months, consistent with past climatologies of MCSs and some gravity wave case studies.
-Since the time series analyses conducted by Jacques et al. (2015) treated all resultant signatures as independent events, they were not able to characterize perturbation size, speed, direction, and other characteristics of features rippling across the TA domain.
+Jacques et al. (2016) describe the TA pressure data in greater detail and its ongoing archival for the CONUS and Alaska in the Research Data Archive at the National Center for Atmospheric Research.
+Time series for every available station were analyzed during the period between 1 Jan 2010 – 28 Feb 2014 by Jacques et al. (2015) to assess mesoscale (10 min - 4 h), subsynoptic (4 - 30 h), and synoptic (30 h - 5 day) pressure fluctuations as a function of geographic location and season.
+A prominent region of mesoscale pressure perturbations was noted across the central portion of the CONUS during the spring (MAM) and summer (JJA) months, consistent with past climatologies of MCSs and gravity wave case studies.
+However, since each time series was analyzed independently, it was not possible to characterize the size, speed, direction, or other characteristics of pressure features rippling across the TA domain.

-This work extends the analyses conducted by Jacques et al. (2015) to identify and characterize mesoscale perturbations, focusing on the most prominent period of mesoscale activity the TA detected from 1 Mar – 31 Aug 2011.
+This study extends the analyses conducted by Jacques et al. (2015) to identify, track, and characterize mesoscale pressure features, focusing on the geographical region and period, 1 Mar – 31 Aug 2011, when mesoscale activity was ubiquitous.
+Figure 1 illustrates the TA deployment during this period in a north-south swath within the central CONUS, stretching from the Canadian border south to the western Gulf of Mexico coastline.
 Section 2 details the datasets and methods used to isolate and detect prominent mesoscale pressure perturbations.
-Section 3 provides a review of two contrasting case events from the period of interest.
-Section 4 aggregates and describes all of the detected mesoscale features in terms of geographic origin, feature size, perturbation magnitude, phase speed, and direction.
-Section 5 provides additional conclusions on the results and discussion on how this work may provide further future evaluations of mesoscale pressure perturbations.
+Our experimental design focuses on features that can be tracked for at least an hour and have areal extents greater than 10000 km2 (radial dimension ~100 km).
+Section 3 presents two contrasting cases during the period of interest.
+Section 4 summarizes all of the detected mesoscale features in terms of their location, size, magnitude, phase speed, and direction.
+Section 5 summarizes the results and discusses how this work might be extended operationally to detect and nowcast high-impact mesoscale weather features .

 2. Data and Methods